NeeshSamsi/mcqs.work/README.md

 - **Summary of the Session**

-  Get an overview of your correct, wrong & empty questions.C alculated score based on the Scoring Type you selected.
+  Get an overview of your correct, wrong & empty questions.
+Calculated score based on the Scoring Type you selected.
 Check all the questions you got right, wrong and left empty.

 ## Built With

-1. Next.js 14
+1. Next.js 14 - The react meta framework I'm comfortable with.
-1. Tailwind CSS
+1. Tailwind CSS - The best way I know how to CSS.
-1. Shadcn UI
+1. Shadcn UI - The only reason I can deal with forms.
+1. HyperUI.dev - Some of the most convenient Tailwind CSS Components - Completely Free & Opensource.

 ## Dev Notes